Registration and Records

 A student may change majors by completing a Change of Major form available from the Registrar's Office (or from the Cogswell website) and obtaining the required signatures.
 All course and admissions requirements for the new major must be satisfied to qualify for the degree sought.
 A change of major does not change the student's academic standing.
 The transaction is not official until the Change of Major form is received by the Registrar's Office.
 If a student has been suspended or disqualified, an appeal for re-admittance under the new major must also be filed.

-Request for official transcripts must be submitted in writing by student or graduate.
-Cogswell College will provide up to three (3) official transcripts free of charge; thereafter, a $10 fee will be assessed for each additional transcript.
+Request for official transcripts must be submitted in writing by student or alumni.
+A $10 fee will be assessed for each official transcript.
 Any request for transcripts or other official documents can be provided by the Registrar’s Office.

 For Official Transcript Ordering, please follow the link below and you will be redirected to the National Student Clearinghouse Transcript Ordering system. https://www.studentclearinghouse.org/secure_area/Transcript/login.asp?FICEcode=00117700

-For Unofficial Transcript Ordering or Other Documents, please print the Document Request Form.
+For Unofficial Transcript Ordering or Other Documents, please print the Document Request Form or obtain from the Registrar’s Office.
 You must complete and sign and return to the Registrar’s Office via fax, email, or mail.
 Print the Document Request Form.

 No official documents including official transcripts or diplomas will be released until all financial obligations are met and library materials, equipment, or other college property is returned.